George Devereux

-He was born into a Jewish family in the Banat, Austria-Hungary (now Romania).
+He was born into a Jewish family in Banat, Austria-Hungary (now Romania).
 His family moved to France following World War I. He studied the Malayan language in Paris, completing work at the Institut d'Ethnologie.
 In 1933 he converted to Catholicism and changed his name to Georges Devereux.
 At that time, he traveled for the first time to the United States to do fieldwork among the Mohave Indians, completing his doctorate in anthropology at University of California at Berkeley in 1936.
 In the postwar years, Devereux became a psychoanalyst, working with the Winter Veterans Hospital and Menninger Clinic in Topeka, Kansas.
 He treated Native Americans by drawing on his anthropology background.
 A pioneer, he is "well regarded among French and American scholars interested in psychoanalytic anthropology".

 Devereux taught at several colleges in the United States, returning to Paris about 1962 at the invitation of anthropologist Claude Levi-Strauss.
 He was appointed as director of studies of Section VI at the noted École pratique des hautes études (EPHE) in Paris, where he worked from 1963 to 1981.
 In addition, he had a private clinical practice.
 Devereux published more than 400 texts.
-In 1993 the Centre George Devereux was founded in his honor at the University of Paris 8 Saint-Denis, to offer care to students and people in the community.
+In 1993 the Centre George Devereux was founded in his honor at the University of Paris VIII, to offer care to students and people in the community.

 His 1951 work, Reality and Dream, about his ethnopsychoanalysis of a Native American Blackfoot man, was adapted as a French film, Jimmy P: Psychotherapy of a Plains Indian (2013), written and directed by Arnaud Desplechin.

 George Devereux is buried in the Colorado River Indian Tribes (CRIT) cemetery in Parker, Arizona.
 The land is the CRIT reservation.

 Biography

-He was born György Dobó in 1908, in Lugoj, the Banat, now in Romania and then part of Austria-Hungary.
+He was born György Dobó in 1908, in Lugoj, Banat, now in Romania and then part of Austria-Hungary.
 His family was Hungarian Jewish and bourgeois.
-His father was a lawyer, and his mother of ethnic German Jewish background.
+His father was a lawyer, and his mother was of ethnic German Jewish background.
 Devereux had a rather difficult relationship with his mother.
-He said that the "insincerity of the adults", their "lack of respect for the world of the children" was a formative experience of his childhood and youth.
+He said that the "insincerity of the adults", their "lack of respect for the world of the children" were formative experiences of his childhood and youth.
 His cousin was Edward Teller.
 As a youngster growing up in that imperial and cosmopolitan world, and later in France, Dobó learned and spoke four languages: Hungarian, Romanian, German, and French.

 He studied piano seriously as a youth but, after an unsuccessful operation to correct a problem with his hand, had to give up his dream of performing professionally.
 His older brother committed suicide.

 Education and early career in France

-Following the breakup of Austria-Hungary after World War I, the Dobó family left Romania for France. as a youth, Georgy studied chemistry and physics with Marie Curie in Paris.
-He was looking for ‘objective truth’ in physics and 'subjective' truth in music.
+Following the breakup of Austria-Hungary after World War I, the Dobó family left Romania for France.
+As a youth, Georgy studied chemistry and physics with Marie Curie in Paris.
+He was looking for ‘objective truth’ in physics and 'subjective truth' in music.
 In his later writings, he often referred to notions taken from the natural sciences.